PFAS-free pans (other than stainless steel): healthy and effective alternatives for everyday cooking

 ✔️ Uncoated / 100% mineral

-Cast iron is a classic in traditional cooking.
-Made from iron and carbon, it contains no chemical coatings and therefore no PFAS .
-Once properly seasoned (oiled and heated), it becomes naturally non-stick.
+Cast iron is a classic of traditional cooking.
+Made from iron and carbon, it contains no chemical coating and therefore no PFAS.
+Once properly seasoned (oiled and heated), it naturally becomes non-stick.

 • Excellent heat distribution